 Professor Baoru Yang is the Head of the Food Chemistry and Food Development Unit, leading the research in Food Sciences and the two education programmes: Food Chemistry (MSc., PhD) and Food Development (MSc.-Tech, DSc.-Tech).

 Professor Baoru Yang acts as the Vice Dean of the Faculty of Science and Engineering, University of Turku, responsible for international cooperation, doctoral education, and societal interactions.
 She is a member of Steering Committee of Doctoral Education at University of Turku.

 Professor Yang has a strong network of international cooperation with collaborators from different regions of the world.
 She is the Coordinator of the Finnish-Chinese Network of Excellence in Food Quality and Safety and the Director of the Finnish-Chinese Center for Berry Research.

 Professor Yang worked over ten years as a Research Director in food companies in Finland and China.
 She has extensive experience in leading large international research projects and special expertise in collaboration with industrial partners.

-Bioactive Secondary Metabolites, Food Chemical Safety, Food Development
+Chemistry and Analysis of Lipids, Bioactive Secondary Metabolites, Food Chemical Safety, Food Development